Frequently Asked Questions

 Jobs at a fire scene are different for an Engine Company, which is normally primarily concerned with locating and extinguishing the fire.

 Other than hose and tank water, the various pieces of apparatus carry equipment pertinent to their specific role at the fire scene.
 Because pumpers carry water and hose, they are limited as to how much other equipment they can carry.
 But at minimum you will find nozzles, axes and air packs for breathing.
 Ladder trucks normally carry a variety of ground ladders, forcible entry tools, salvage covers, and large hydraulic rescue tools, which cannot be stored on smaller trucks.
 Rescue trucks also carry other tools (e.g., large ventilation fans and various hand tools) that are necessary at a fire scene but impractical for storage on smaller trucks.

 The first fire department was organized in 1923.
 This was a volunteer organization brought about by civic minded men as they realized the need for such a firefighting unit after many unfortunate house fires.
 These men met in the boiler room of the old brick school house which is now part of Center Middle School.
 Even the fire chief, Merle Gifford, was a volunteer.
 The fire siren was placed on top of Station 71 after the station was completed in 1927.

-Fortunately, Firemen did not fire the gentle Dalmatian from his position in the Department.
+Fortunately, firefighters did not fire the gentle dalmatian from his position in the department.
 Instead, they honored him, by adopting the breed as the official firehouse mascot.
-The tradition continues to this day, and Dalmatians can even be spotted at some Fire Stations!
+The tradition continues to this day, and dalmatians can still be spotted at some fire stations.

 If you can’t remain in your home after a fire, first consult your homeowner’s insurance policy and agent.
 Most policies may provide for temporary housing while repairs are being made.
 If no provision for temporary housing is available, the Red Cross or Salvation Army provides assistance usually if no other family members can assist.